mighty-gerbils/gerbil/README.md

   of setting up your Gerbil installation and writing your first code.
 - The [Gerbil Tutorial](https://cons.io/tutorials/) provides a few hands-on guides on Gerbil programming.
-- The [Gerbil Reference](https://cons.io/reference/) is the reference documentation for the Gerbil runtime and standard library.
+- The [Gerbil Reference Documentation](https://cons.io/reference/) is the reference documentation for the Gerbil runtime and standard library.

 The documentation is automatically rendered online at [cons.io](https://cons.io).
 You can render it locally by running `doc/build.sh`, which will leave